vkvalli/CodeClause-Business-Advisor-Chatbot/README.md

 * Relative Strength Analysis: We analyzed the relative strength of Airbnb's stock compared to a benchmark index to assess its strength against the market.
 * Breakout Analysis: Identified potential breakout points in the stock's price movement to anticipate significant price movements.
 * Market Sentiment Analysis: Conducted sentiment analysis using various techniques to gauge market sentiment toward Airbnb's stock.

+## Usage

+* Download the files and run Business Advisor Chatbot.ipynb.
+Once the last cell has been run, navigate to the link provided in the console to open the development server.
+* The chatbot understands several commands, such as "hello", "what can you do", and "what do you do".
+You can also type "1", "2", or "3" to access the different features of the chatbot.